Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 • BGP (Border Gateway Protocol) is the routing protocol that makes anycast work across the public Internet.

-• When a server goes down, BGP withdraws its route and traffic shifts to the next-closest server with zero client-side changes.
+• When a server goes down, BGP withdraws its route and traffic can converge to another available server with no client-side configuration change.

 What is Anycast?